-A common misperception about ocular prosthetics is that they are round.
-Also, that they sit in empty ocular sockets.
+A common misperception about ocular prosthetics is that they are round and sit in empty ocular sockets.
 It is important to understand that not all prosthetic eyes are round spheres that sit in empty sockets.
-Many prosthetic eyes are actually more like shells (known as scleral shells or scleral contact lenses).
-In most cases, sit on top of eyes that either don’t look great or that are healthy but have no vision.
-A scleral contact lens can be created for you.
-Even more, this scleral contact lens looks exactly like your other eye.
-Above all, allows you to see through it, which helps correct the problem of the crooked eye.
+Most prosthetic eyes are actually more like shells (scleral shells or scleral contact lenses).
+Additionally, these sit on top of eyes that otherwise don’t look great, or that are healthy but have no vision.
+The creation of a scleral contact lens will look almost exactly like your other eye.
+This allows you to see through it, but which helps correct the problem of the crooked eye.

-The first step in creating a scleral contact lens for crooked eye is to come into the office for a preliminary consultation.
+The first step in creating a scleral contact lens is to come into the office for a preliminary consultation.
 The ocularist will evaluate each person’s unique situation and make a recommendation as to how to proceed.
 The next step is to have an impression taken of the eye.
-This impression is much like a dental impression taken at an orthodontist’s office, but taken in the ocular cavity rather than the mouth.
-Many people find the impression to be the most uncomfortable part of the process, but our ocularist will walk you through how to prepare properly so that you are as comfortable as possible.
+The impression is much like a dental impression at an orthodontist’s office.
+The impression is instead via the ocular cavity and not the mouth.
+Many people find the impression to be the most uncomfortable part of the process.
+For that reason, your ocularist will walk you through how to prepare properly so that you are as comfortable as possible.

 Once your new piece is ready, your ocularist will work with you on how to care for it.
-Patients usually sleep in their pieces and only take them out a few times a year, at routine ocularist visits for professional cleaning.
+Patients usually sleep with their pieces in.
+They typically only remove them a few times a year, at routine ocularist visits for professional cleaning.
 However, depending on your particular situation, your ocularist may create a different care regimen for you.